 Additional Read: How you can raise claims under a D & O plan?

 How SecureNow can help?

-SecureNow can help you pick the right sum insured and the limit of indemnity for your organisation so that you get maximum coverage for defence costs.
-You can also compare various D&O liability insurance plans on SecureNow’s platform and choose a policy which provides the most comprehensive coverage.
+To sum up, SecureNow can help you pick the right sum insured and the limit of indemnity for your organisation so that you get maximum coverage for defence costs.
+We typically place the insurance with an AoA:AoY ratio of 1:1 which is best from your perspective.
+You can also compare various D&O liability insurance plans on SecureNow’s platform and choose a policy that provides the most comprehensive coverage.